Early Help, Safeguarding and Child Protection

 - Taking action to enable all children to have the best life chances.

-If you have any questions around Safeguarding, please contact Sarah Rowlands, the Designated Safeguarding Lead, or our Chair of Governors, Mr Muhammed Mashud.
+If you have any questions around Safeguarding, please contact Sarah Rowlands, the Designated Safeguarding Lead, or our Chair of Governors and link governor for Safeguarding, Mr Muhammed Mashud.

 If you have a concern about a child’s safety, you can also follow the link to Newham Council’s Child protection website.